matplotlib/matplotlib/doc/users/interactive_guide.rst

-The more frequently you call `.FigureCanvasBase.flush_events` the more responsive your figure will feel but at the cost of spending more resource on the visualization and less on your computation.
+The more frequently you call `.FigureCanvasBase.flush_events` the more responsive your figure will feel but at the cost of spending more resources on the visualization and less on your computation.

 .. _stale_artists: